SalihTufanoglu/dsa210-project/README.md

 ## Project Background
 Worries regarding the potential impacts of extended screen exposure on mental wellbeing have emerged due to our dramatic rise in dependence on smartphones in today’s digital age.
 This project examines the connection between everyday screen time and individually reported stress and mood changes.
-The study explores if increased screen usage correlates with elevated stress and a decrease in overall mood satisfaction by integrating data collected from Apple Screen Time alongside mood and stress records from applications such as Daylio and Moodnotes.
+The research investigates whether spending more time on screens is linked to heightened stress levels and lower overall mood contentment by combining data obtained from Apple Screen Time with mood and stress information from apps like Daylio and Moodnotes.

 ## Project Objectives
 - *Analyze Daily Screen Time: